What Are the Five Warning Signs of Prostate Cancer?

 Prostate cancer is one of the most common cancers that men face.
 While prostate cancer rarely produces obvious symptoms in its early stages, there are a few signs that may signal something is wrong in the prostate.

 Here are five potential warning signs of prostate cancer:

 - A painful or burning sensation during urination or ejaculation

 - Difficulty stopping or starting urination

 - Blood in urine or semen

 Other possible early signs of prostate cancer include unusually weak urine flow and unexplained pain around the prostate while sitting.
-If the cancer has spread beyond the prostate gland, men may experience swelling in the lower body, back or hip pain, abnormal bowel habits or unexplained weight loss.
+If cancer has spread beyond the prostate gland, men may experience swelling in the lower body, back, hip or bone pain, abnormal bowel or urinary habits or unexplained weight loss.

 It is important to note that the signs of prostate cancer are also shared by many other, less-serious conditions.
 If you are displaying one or more of these symptoms, it does not necessarily mean that you have prostate cancer.
 Similarly, a man who is diagnosed with prostate cancer may not have any of these symptoms.

 Are there prostate cancer risk factors to consider?